Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Near IR webcam.md

 ### **Hazard**: Lightbulbs turned on in a darkroom

 **Description**: Lightbulbs can appear very bright when just switched on in dark room.
-Eyes are not used to that brightness, so children may be dazzled.
+Eyes are not used to that brightness, so people may be dazzled.

 **Affected People**: All